 2. Boost To Spirituality

 You can never find a place more calm and serene than Bhutan.
 The Buddhist values flow in their blood.
 You can hardly find any place in Bhutan where you can’t hear the mantras being chanted.
 Buddhism is more of a way of life to them than just a religion.
 There are several monasteries, and you can find monks flocking up almost everywhere performing their Buddhist rituals.
-Taktsang Goemba, also known as Tiger’s Nest monastery is most prominent monasteries in Bhutan with a legendary tale.
+Taktsang Goemba, also known as Tiger’s Nest monastery is the most prominent monasteries in Bhutan with a legendary tale.
 The tale is about Guru Riponche who flew on the clip where this monastery is located on a flaming tigress.

 3. Hottest Food Ever